alphagov/govuk-design-system/src/components/cookie-banner/index.md

     text: "WCAG 2.2",
     classes: "app-tag"
   }) }}
   <p>Do not change the padding or margins of buttons and links within the cookie banner.
 This is to make sure there’s adequate space for the user to interact with the buttons and links.
-This relates to WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">2.5.8 Target Size (minimum)</a>.</p>
+This relates to WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">2.5.8 Target size (minimum)</a>.</p>
 </div>

 ### Option 1: If you’re only using essential cookies